Start perceiving the world as it is, by avoiding imperfect and irrational choices

 Some of the commonest biases are negativity bias, confirmation bias, overconfidence effect, outcome bias, choice supportive bias, bandwagon effect, gambler fallacy, self-serving bias, post-purchase rationalization, herd instinct, and hindsight bias.
 While taking decisions, we are very often using these biases.

-We always considered ourselves as ‘better than others’ decision-maker.
+We always considered ourselves as ‘better than others’ decision-makers.
 We think of ourselves as ‘above average.
 Most of therefore use this bias all the time in our life.

 What is Confirmation Bias?